tjhickey724/discrete_math/notes/propositional_calculus/overview.md

 ## Propositional Sentences
-Sentences in the Propositional calculus are formed by primitives called propositions (typically named P, Q, R, ...) joined together with logical operators (and, or, not, and others)
+Sentences in the Propositional calculus are formed by primitives called propositions (typically named P, Q, R, ...) joined together with logical operators (and, or, not, and others) to form sentences, which likewise are either true or false (depending on the values of the primitive propositions).

 The operators are usually written with special symbols (where P and Q are propositional sentences)
 * $\neg P$.
 This is the negation of P and is true precisely when P is false.